mathieu-genete/NGSgenotyp/README.md

 	   numpy - >= 1.13.1
 	   pysam - >= 0.8.2.1

-NGSgenotyp also use embeded following tools:
+NGSgenotyp also use embeded following tools (no need to install them):

 	   bowtie - 2-2.2.6
 	   CAP3